 - Adrenal Fatigue / HPA Axis dysfunction

 Does any of this sound like your experience?
-If you find that you are regularly suffering from colds and flus, and you don’t know why, a gut imbalance like Candida might be the cause.
+If you find that you are regularly suffering from colds and flu, and you don’t know why, a gut imbalance like Candida might be the cause.

-These attacks can happen relatively suddenly, and can occur repeatedly until the underlying problem is addressed.
+These attacks can happen relatively suddenly and occur repeatedly until the underlying problem is addressed.
 Longer term, high levels of uric acid can do damage to your tendons and joints.

 So far, we’ve discussed a wide range of symptoms that include tiredness, joint pain, brain fog, and more.
 If you are experiencing a few of these different symptoms, it could be affecting your mood.
 But there is also a more direct link between Candida and depression.

 An intestinal Candida overgrowth can suppress the production of serotonin, one of the neurotransmitters that boost your mood.
 Most serotonin is produced in the gut, so a major gut problem is likely to throw this production out of balance (25).

 Dopamine is another neurotransmitter that affects your mood, and low dopamine levels are strongly associated with depression.
 Candida has a role to play here too, as one of its metabolites (acetaldehyde) binds with dopamine.
 This, incidentally, is also one of the reasons why alcoholics tend towards depression (26).